Why Should I Have a Family Physician?

 Appointments of an acute or urgent nature are taken very seriously by our staff.
 In most instances, we have the flexibility to schedule you on the same day that you call.
 If we are not able to see you the same day that you call, you will be seen the next business day.
-There are and never will be 2 week waiting periods to see providers at Rosewood Health Care.
+There aren’t and never will be two week waiting periods to see providers at Rosewood Healthcare.

 A standard 12 lead EKG is available if indicated.
 An EKG may be of benefit in patients with hypertension, diabetes, hypercholesterolemia, or as part of a diagnostic work-up for other medical illnesses, availability to be determined by your doctor.

 On site echocardiogram testing is available.
 An echo is a non-invasive diagnostic test that uses sound waves to create pictures of the heart and its related anatomy.
 Your doctor may order this exam to evaluate current hypertensive therapy, identify causes of abnormal heart sounds, shortness of breath, irregular heartbeats, measure the size and shape of the heart’s chambers, or check the ability of your heart to effectively pump blood.

 Pulmonary/Lung Function Testing